naturepoems/naturepoems/quotes/Romanticism (Late 18th–Mid-19th century)/Samuel Taylor Coleridge/index.md

 ---
 layout: author
 title: Samuel Taylor Coleridge
-description: "Coleridge was an English poet and literary figure who played a pivotal role in the Romantic movement.
-His works, including 'The Rime of the Ancient Mariner,' often explore themes of nature, imagination, and the sublime."
+description: "A close friend of Wordsworth, Coleridge was influential in the development of Romantic literature.
+He is known for his profound engagement with nature in works such as 'The Rime of the Ancient Mariner' and 'Kubla Khan'."
 subject: "Romanticism (Late 18th–Mid-19th century)"
 parent: Romanticism (Late 18th–Mid-19th century)
 permalink: /Romanticism (Late 18th–Mid-19th century)/Samuel Taylor Coleridge/